sjoshi4may/Deep-Neural-Network-from-scratch/README.md

 # Deep-Neural-Network-from-scratch
-Implementation of general L-layer deep neural network from scratch using numpy.
+Implementation of a flexible L-layer deep neural network from scratch using numpy.
 The activation functions used are  - relu,sigmoid and softmax.
+Applied to two different datasets (IRIS, Breast Cancer detection) to test the funtionality of the net.